Freeze-In Dark Matter and Leptogenesis: a $\psi'$SM route

 Next, we elaborate on the evolution of number densities via the Boltzmann equations given below,

 where the yield is defined by $Y^{\rm eq}=\frac{n^{\rm eq}}{s}$, ($n^{\rm eq}$ is the (equilibrium) number density, $s=0.44 g^\ast T^3$ is the total entropy density); and $z= {M_{N_1}} /T$, where $T$ is temperature.
 The reaction density $\gamma$ is given by : \bea \gamma(a \rightarrow bc) = n^{\rm eq}\frac{K_1(z)}{K_2(z)}\Gamma(a \rightarrow bc), \eea where $K_{1,2}$ are Bessel functions of 1st, 2nd kind.
-We assume the starting point to be a temperature which is much above the scale of RHNs, where we assume $ Y_{N_1}=Y_{N_1}^{\rm eq}, Y_{\Delta L}=0$.
-We would like to point out that the benchmark values of $M_1, M_2$ and $z_R$ are chosen in a way to obtain the correct amount of baryon asymmetry via leptogenesis from the subsequent decay of $N_1$ with a fixed value of $M_{N_1} =10^{12}$ GeV.
+Assuming the RHNs to be in equilibrium with the thermal plasma in the early Universe, we set the initial condition as $ Y_{N_1}=Y_{N_1}^{\rm eq}, Y_{\Delta L}=0$.
+We would like to point out that the benchmark values of $M_1, \Delta M$ and $z_R$ are chosen in a way to obtain the correct amount of baryon asymmetry via resonant leptogenesis from the subsequent decay of $N_i$ with a fixed value of $M_{N_1} =10^{7}$ GeV.
 The choices of these parameters also ensure correct neutrino mass generation via CI parametrization as described above.
-The numerical solution to BEQs for $M_{N_1} = 10^{12}{\rm~GeV}, M_{N_1} = 10^{13}{\rm~GeV}$ and $z_R=0.05 -0.9i$ is shown in the Fig.~\ref{fig:baryon_asy}.
+The numerical solution to BEQs for $M_{N_1} = 10^{7}{\rm~GeV}, \Delta M = 10^{-6}{\rm~GeV}$ and $z_R=0.78+30i$ is shown in the Fig.~\ref{fig:baryon_asy}.
 The choice presented above is merely one illustrative example.